-Starz Edge, a service aimed at the 18-to-34 set, succeeds Starz Theater, while Starz Kids will meld into Starz Kids & Family, offering daypart-appropriate films to children and families.
-That frees up space for a Starz Comedy channel.
+Starz Edge, a service aimed at the 18-34 set, succeeds Starz Theater, while Starz Kids will meld into Starz Kids & Family, offering daypart-appropriate films to children and families.
+That frees up space for Starz Comedy.

 Starz Edge and Starz Comedy should bring younger viewers into the tent.
-“Typically Starz viewers range from 24 to 48, and Encore runs a little older, especially with Encore Westerns,” said Maglio.
-“We now have greater curb appeal and that should give us more audience dispersion.”
+“Typically Starz viewers range from 24-48, and Encore runs a little older, especially with Encore Westerns,” Maglio said.
+“We now have greater curb appeal, and that should give us more audience dispersion.”

 Look for Starz Entertainment to reach out to various audience constituencies down the road.

 Maglio said concepts for interstitial segments are being submitted for each network.
-“These will be more than just navigational trailers.
-We want this to be fun and entertaining content,” he said.
+“These will be more than just navigational trailers -- we want this to be fun and entertaining content,” he added.